-My signature below affirms that I have read and understand the terms of the Vehicle, Equipment Use and Driving Safety Policy and that I have addressed any concerns or questions regarding this policy with my Department Head or the designated Human Resource person.
-I further understand that I am governed by the contents of this policy and it is my responsibility to remain familiar with all of the information contained therein.
-Any violation of this policy may be cause for termination.
+My signature below affirms that I have read and understand the terms of the City of Ammon Personnel Policy Manual and that I have addressed any concerns or questions regarding the policies and procedure with my Department Head or the HR Director.
+I further understand that I am governed by the contents of the personnel manual and it is my responsibility to remain familiar with all of the information contained therein.
+Any violation of this personnel manual may be cause for termination.